Workforce Innovation and Opportunity Act (WIOA) Program

 These services also include comprehensive assessment, career counseling and planning, training and education counseling and planning, individual service planning, work experience/on-the-job training, and supportive services.

 *Services provided include those who are handicapped or with special needs.
 All services are free to employers and participants.

 Through its Circle of Wellness Program, AICI provides health education, screenings, and referral services to American Indians/Alaska Natives/Native Hawaiians in Indiana; also, AICI offers health-related cultural competency workshops to non-Indian health care providers in Indiana who service American Indian/Alaska Native/Native Hawaiian clients.
 Visit our Health Services page for additional information.

-Beyond its WIA and Circle of Wellness programs, AICI also facilitates broader educational activities that increase the public's awareness of Indiana's American Indian culture and communities, especially in a manner that stimulates critical thinking about accurate and reliable portrayals of American Indians.
+Beyond its WIOA and Circle of Wellness programs, AICI also facilitates broader educational activities that increase the public's awareness of Indiana's American Indian culture and communities, especially in a manner that stimulates critical thinking about accurate and reliable portrayals of American Indians.
 The purpose of these activities is to dispel negative or uninformed stereotypes.
-Such activities include Indian arts, crafts, and storytelling workshops in various venues across Indiana; venues may include schools, colleges, libraries, and powwows, among other places.
+Such activities include Indian arts, crafts, and storytelling workshops in various venues across Indiana; venues may include libraries and powwows, among other places.